BUET-BeeCrypt/HackTheVerse_MemoryLeak/README.md

 # Introduction

-Every lab has some fixed expreiment which can be done by simple rotation, trasformation and turning switch on and off.
+Every lab has some fixed experiment which can be done by simple rotation, trasformation and turning switch on and off.
 These actions can be performed using simple arduino made controllers.
 So in this project we made an arduino controller to control these movement within the lab remotely.
 Moreover, as students have to collect experiment related data from different angle, there will be multiple live video stream from differnt point of view of the experiment.
 Lab assitant will set up the arduino controller and the cameras before starting the lab.
 As a result students will be to have __an experience of conducting the exeriment with practical data and insight which no simulation can provide__.

 In current online educational system, students are provided with single video to learn about an experiment from it.
 They can't gain proper view of the conducted experiment.
 In our platform we provided a way to share multiple videos of a single a experiment from a different point of view.
 Using these, they will have a better understanding of the on-going experiment.